SnowyMouse/invader/CONTRIBUTING.md

 A simple way to remember this is: If a bug cannot be reproduced, then it isn't a bug and your issue will be closed.

+## Scope conventions
+Issues and pull requests must remain in the scope of Invader.
+Here are some things to keep in mind:

+- Invader targets the base Halo Combat Evolved game as released on PC.
+- Invader is cross-platform and does not target any single operating system.
+- Invader does not (usually) care about the limitations of the original Halo Editing Kit.

+Remember, these conventions only apply to contributions towards the main Invader repository, not forks.
+This means that you are allowed to create a fork of Invader that targets a specific mod of the game (e.g. Chimera, Open Sauce, etc.), provided you follow the license of Invader and, if necessary, the mod you are targeting.
+However, code or definitions for functionality provided by these mods will not be accepted upstream.

+Also, if you contribute to Invader and write C/C++ code, remember to use functions and data types standard to C/C++.
+Do not use platform-specific types or functions such as the Windows API's `DWORD` or `fopen_s` when writing any platform-independent code.
+There may be times where such platform-specific code is necessary.
+If so, ensure you use `#ifdef`s so the code is only compiled when that platform is being targeted.

+Lastly, it is well known that the Halo Editing Kit imposes limitations on structures.
+For example:
+- tool.exe limits the maximum size of a bitmap to 16 MiB
+- tool.exe limits the maximum number of structs in most tags
+- tool.exe limits the file size of maps to 128 MiB in multiplayer and 384 MiB in singleplayer
+- and so on...

+As long as it is otherwise valid data, then Invader should not prevent the user from creating assets, even if these assets may not work with the Halo Editing Kit.
+In fact, Invader should not be expected to warn the user if such assets will not work with the original Halo Editing Kit.
+Usage of the original Halo Editing Kit should be discouraged whenever possible.

 ## Source file conventions
 The Invader repository uses these conventions.
 If contributing code to Invader,